How are internet speeds measured?

 - DSL – Digital Subscriber Line uses copper wires (similar to phone lines) which can accommodate a broadband connection.
 It’s faster than dial-up but caps out at about 3 Mbps.

-- ADSL – Asymmetric Direct Subscribe Line is the same as a DSL connection except it focuses on fast download speeds instead of upload speeds.
+- ADSL – Asymmetric Direct Subscribe Line is the same as a DSL connection, except it focuses on fast download speeds instead of upload speeds.
 This is pretty common among internet service providers.
 Typically, download speeds are faster than upload.
 This can pose a problem for gamers and people who upload large files.

-- Cable – This type of internet connection uses coaxial cables (the same ones as cable TV) and are known to have high-speed capabilities.
+- Cable – This type of internet connection uses coaxial cables (the same ones as cable TV) and is known to have high-speed capabilities.
 Coaxial cables can carry data faster than copper wires.
 However, because there’s the potential for many households to share the same cables — especially in highly populated areas — you may be more susceptible to slower speeds during peak times (more on that in a bit).

 - Satellite – Satellite internet doesn’t rely on wires or cables.
 Instead, data is sent up into the air, where satellites receive it and send it back down to its destination.
 This type of connection is widely available, even in rural areas, but can be slower because of the long distances information must travel.
 Generally speaking, satellite is relatively quick and can reach broadband speeds, but can have issues during bad weather or other circumstances which may interfere with data transfer.

-- Fiber – Instead of phone lines, coaxial cables or copper wires, fiber uses fiber-optic cables which can handle larger amounts of data at a time.
+- Fiber – Instead of phone lines, coaxial cables or copper wires, fiber uses fiber-optic cables that can handle larger amounts of data at a time.
 This makes it the fastest internet connection available.
 Because the technology is new, it’s also the least widely available.

 Where you put your router can weaken the signal.
 Avoid putting it in places near potential signal-blockers like radios, microwaves or thick/dense walls.
 You also want to get it off the floor, as other signals might travel along the floor and interfere with your internet.

-The best place to put your internet router is the middle of your home in an elevated, clear spot.
+The best place to put your router is the middle of your home in an elevated, clear spot.

 This is a bit more technical, but there are potential issues you can troubleshoot to see if you can make your internet faster: